- Learn how DevPod integrates with CKS to create development environments.

-- Basic setup without Docker: A simple development environment without Docker, suitable for most development tasks
+- Basic setup without Docker: A basic development environment without Docker, suitable for most development tasks.

 Before you start, you must have: